FarronF/limerick-council-meetings/meetings/2020/12/15-Virtual Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th October 2020.md

 money in the city and trying to ensure they have space to park.
 He added that Limerick has a

-very reasonable tariff for parking.---
+very reasonable tariff for parking.
+---
 7

 Cllr.
 Butler argued that this is prioritising people coming into the city but the Council is not